bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/ode/tutorialsODE-PD.md

 scene = plot(br, br_po)
 ```

 Two period doubling bifurcations were detected.
 We shall now compute the branch of periodic orbits from these PD points.
-We do not provide Automatic Branch Switching for Trapezoid method as we do not have yet the PD normal form computed for `PeriodicOrbitTrapProblem`.
+We do not provide Automatic Branch Switching for Trapezoid method as we do not have yet the PD normal form computed for `Trapeze`.
 Hence, it takes some trial and error to find the `ampfactor` of the PD branch.

 > This is like in MatCont and Auto-07p here...